JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 In the above `RuleAllowCorporateIPs` test, internal users coming from known IP addresses were able to use the application even if later rule blocks the traffic.<br/>
-Note: This means that no further rules are evaluated for the internal users.
+Note: This means that _no further rules are evaluated for the internal users_.
 This includes the managed rule sets.

 ---